authorityab/OpalMind/README.md

 ## Next Steps
 - Replace the default bearer token with a secure secret before deploying.
+- **Set up monitoring**: Integrate the health status endpoint with your monitoring stack for production alerting.
 - Expand the SDK with additional reporting helpers (events, segments) and mirror them in the tool service.
 - Persist tracking queue and add durability/caching as traffic increases.
 - Document discovery payloads and Opal-specific configuration in more detail as integration progresses.
 - Tune caching defaults based on traffic patterns and monitor Matomo load.
-- Ship cache stats to your preferred observability stack (Grafana/Prometheus/etc.) once production traffic is available.
+- Ship cache stats and health metrics to your preferred observability stack (Grafana/Prometheus/etc.) once production traffic is available.